-Mariners to open coronavirus-delayed season with six-game road trip, starting in Houston
+Mariners to open coronavirus-delayed season with seven-game road trip, starting in Houston

 Major League Baseball on Monday released its updated schedule to the truncated 2020 season.
 Instead of opening at home per the original regular-season schedule, Seattle instead will open at Houston’s Minute Maid Park against the defending American League Champion Astros on July 24.

-Seattle will play three games vs. the Astros and then travel to Anaheim for a three-game series against the Angels.
+Seattle will play four games vs. the Astros and then travel to Anaheim for a three-game series against the Angels.

 Houston, which resides in Harris County, has seen a major uptick in confirmed cases in recent weeks.
 Per the Harris County Health Department as of Monday afternoon there were 37,776 confirmed cases of COVID-19 and 401 deaths.
 The Houston Health Dept. reported 963 new cases on Monday, bringing the city’s total to 24,336.
 There were no new deaths reported.